From First Steps to Professional Practice

 - Personal growth

-- Listening without judgment
+- Listening without judgement

-- Helping clients explore thoughts and emotions
+- Helping them explore thoughts and emotions

 - Teaching coping strategies